GaryOcean428/ApprenticeTracker/README.md

 For Railway deployment, ensure:
 1. Set `UPLOAD_DIR` environment variable to your persistent volume mount path (e.g., `/data/uploads`)
-2. Use the correct start command: `npm start` (not `npm run start:prod` unless you need the production server wrapper)
+2. Use the correct start command: `pnpm start` (not `pnpm run start:prod` unless you need the production server wrapper)
 3. Mount a persistent volume to the path specified in `UPLOAD_DIR`

 **Note**: Without proper `UPLOAD_DIR` configuration, uploaded files will be lost on container restart/redeploy.

+### Post-deployment checklist
+1. Verify logs show `Listening on 0.0.0.0:<PORT>`.
+2. Open the public URL and ensure basic pages load.
+3. Test a WebSocket connection from the client.
+4. Check the browser console for CORS errors.

 ## Development Roadmap